MichaelCade/90DaysOfDevOps/2024/TheReverseTechnologyThrust.md

 # The Reverse Technology Thrust

 ## Description
-This session provides a journey overview of large scale public institution who had to learn the painful way about learning DevOps practices instead of investing in tooling.
+This session provides a journey overview of large-scale public institutions that had to learn the painful way of DevOps practices instead of investing in tooling to accelerate innovation.

+## Talking points

+### A Guiding Coalition

+### Practices vs Tools

+### Continuous Learning

+### Continuous Designing

+### Measure what matters

+### Fail, Learn, Repeat

 ## Author